-Avast One doesn't include the Avast browser extensions any more, which means users miss out on one or two useful web-related extras (there's no highlighting of malicious links in your search results, for instance.)
-We think that apps messing with our browser setup is generally a bad idea, though, and Avast Online Security (opens in new tab) can still be installed separately, if you need it.
+Avast One doesn't include the Avast browser extensions anymore, which means users miss out on one or two useful web-related extras (there's no highlighting of malicious links in your search results, for instance.)
+I think that apps messing with my browser setup are generally a bad idea, though, and Avast Online Security can still be installed separately if you need it.

 On balance it's a great web protection package, especially as you don't have to buy Avast One Individual to get it: all this web filtering power comes for free in Avast One Essentials.

-Avast One Essential includes a simple firewall which monitors your network traffic, and aims to prevent both hackers penetrating your system and malware phoning home.
+Avast One Essential includes a simple firewall that monitors your network traffic and aims to prevent hackers from penetrating your system and malware from phoning home.

 You can also view a list of apps using your connection, the amount of data they've transferred so far, and manually decide to block them.

-Upgrading to the paid Avast Individual apparently gets you more shielding of your system, and detection and user alerts for port scans and ARP spoofing attacks (an exploit which may allow hackers to infiltrate your network.)
+Upgrading to the paid Avast Individual apparently gets you more shielding of your system and detection and user alerts for port scans and ARP spoofing attacks (an exploit that may allow hackers to infiltrate your network.)

-Although this sounds reasonable, we're not sure how much functionality it adds to the regular Windows firewall.
-We're not convinced by all the talk of interaction with the user, either.
-Norton and Bitdefender's firewalls are still our network favorites, not because they raise alerts and have plenty of tweaks and settings, but because they don't need all that: they do a great job of intelligently managing your network connection all on their own, no manual intervention required.
+Although this sounds reasonable, I'm not sure how much functionality it adds to the regular Windows firewall.
+I'm not convinced by all the talk of interaction with the user, either.
+Norton and Bitdefender's firewalls are still my network favorites, not because they raise alerts and have plenty of tweaks and settings, but because they don't need all that: they do a great job of intelligently managing your network connection all on their own, no manual intervention required.

-We noticed that Avast One's Windows app has dropped Wi-Fi Inspector, a handy tool which previously allowed you to view connected devices and highlight vulnerabilities.
+I noticed that Avast One's Windows app has dropped Wi-Fi Inspector, a handy tool that previously allowed you to view connected devices and highlight vulnerabilities.
 The Android One Essentials app has a similar Wi-Fi Scanner feature, so the feature hasn't disappeared entirely, but it's a pity it's now Android-only.

 Avast SecureLine VPN

-Installing the free Avast One Essentials gets you a restricted (but still very useable) version of Avast's HideMyAss! (opens in new tab)-powered SecureLine VPN.
+Installing the free Avast One Essential gets you a restricted (but still very useable) version of Avast's HideMyAss!-powered SecureLine VPN.

 There's a data limit, too, although that looks relatively generous at 5GB a week.
-Avira's Phantom VPN gives you a miserly 500MB a month, Bitdefender's VPN offers 200MB a day (6GB a month), even Windscribe (opens in new tab)'s excellent free plan stops at 10GB a month.
-Proton VPN (opens in new tab)'s unlimited data plan is still top of the free VPN list, but Avast is way better than most.
+Avira's Phantom VPN gives you a miserly 500MB a month, Bitdefender's VPN offers 200MB a day (6GB a month), and even Windscribe's excellent free plan stops at 10GB a month.
+Proton VPN's unlimited data plan is still top of the free VPN list, but Avast is way better than most.

 Speeds were much more ordinary.
-Our local server managed only 45Mbps, well below average, though enough for browsing and occasional use.
+My local server managed only 45Mbps, well below average, though enough for browsing and occasional use.

-Avast's Windows app has a capable kill switch which correctly blocked our internet access whenever our VPN dropped.
-We used some very drastic techniques to simulate various problems - turning the router off and on again, crashing the OpenVPN executable - but the app just blocked our internet, displayed an alert, and got us reconnected as soon as possible.
+Avast's Windows app has a capable kill switch which correctly blocked my internet access whenever the VPN dropped.
+I used some very drastic techniques to simulate various problems - turning the router off and on again, crashing the OpenVPN executable - but the app just blocked my internet, displayed an alert, and got me reconnected as soon as possible.

 Upgrading to Avast One Individual gives you unlimited data and 54 locations to choose from.
-Download speeds are still below average in our tests, but we've had some unblocking success in previous reviews, including the ability to unblock US Netflix.
+Download speeds are still below average in my tests, but I've had some unblocking success in previous reviews, including the ability to unblock US Netflix.

 The VPN is a great addition to Avast One Essentials, and the 5GB a week data allowance tramples over most of the competition.
 It's not such a clear picture when comparing paid products, though.
-Bitdefender's commercial VPN in particular is significantly faster than Avast and did a little better at unblocking in our last tests.
+Bitdefender's commercial VPN in particular is significantly faster than Avast and did a little better at unblocking in my last round of testing.